-Instructor: Gregory Valiant (Office hours: Tues 4:00-5:00, Gates 470.
+Instructor: Gregory Valiant (Office hours: Monday 4-5:30pm, Gates 470.
 Contact info: send email to my last name at stanford dot edu)

 Course description: Randomness pervades the natural processes around us, from the formation of networks, to genetic recombination, to quantum physics.
 Randomness is also a powerful tool that can be leveraged to create algorithms and data structures which, in many cases, are more efficient and simpler than their deterministic counterparts.
 This course covers the key tools of probabilistic analysis, and applications of these tools to understand the behaviors of random processes and algorithms.
 Emphasis is on theoretical foundations, though we will apply this theory broadly, discussing applications in machine learning and data analysis, networking, and systems.

 Topics: Markov and Chebyshev inequalities, Chernoff bounds, random graphs, and expanders, moment generating functions, metric embeddings, the probabilistic method, Lovasz Local Lemma, Markov chains and random walks, MCMC, martingales, stopping times, Azuma-Hoeffding inequality, and many powerful and elegant randomized algorithms whose analyses rely on the above tools.

 Prerequisites: CS 161 and STAT 116, or equivalents and instructor consent.

 Grading: 65% problem sets, 35% in-class exam.